Ackara/GlobN/README.md

 ---

 ## What is GlobN
 **GlobN** is a file pattern matching library for .NET.
-Grabbing files as if your on the command-line can never be easier.
+Grabbing files from the command-line can never be easier.

 ### How it works
 Let say your current directory is as follows.